nuxeo/nuxeo-dotnet-client/README.md

 ## Usage ##

-Download the NuxeoClient **nupkg** file and install it by running `dnu install NuxeoClient -s <path-to-nupkg-file-parent-folder>`.
+### 1. Include NuxeoClient in your project ###

+On Visual Studio, run on the Package Manager Console: `PM> Install-Package NuxeoClient -Pre`

-Include NuxeClient dependency in your project.json file:
+If you are developing for dnxcore50, include NuxeoClient in your project.json file:

 ```json
 {